Mashpoe/WASMGEN/README.md

 Assemblers are not ideal for JIT compilers, especially when they're running on the web because they have overhead and make your interpreter much larger.
 This simple tool was made for C programs to quickly produce binary-formatted WebAssembly, rather than producing WebAssembly in text form or LLVM IR code that will be run through an assembler.

-This tool doesn't let you use WebAssembly in text form, but it does make the binary format much more readable to humans and easier to edit.
+This tool doesn't let you use WebAssembly in text form, but it does make the binary format much more readable and easier to edit.

 Here is some sample code: